andrewnomai/Final_Project/README.md

 ## Project Overview

-We are looking at a dataset from Kaggle based upon the Netflix movie recommender system.
-This data is on all the movies that are available on the Netflix webiste, the duration of the movies, ratings from the IMDB website, votes by people, the year run-time, genre, and certificate.
-The goal is to analyze trends in which Netflix users create based upon the selection of movies.
-We picked this topic because we hope to predict which movies/shows would be successful in the future and in turn, provide what a base formula for what could be considered a successful movie in the future.
+We are looking at a dataset from Kaggle based upon the Netflix movie web scraping This data is from web scraping through the IMDB website on movies that are available on Netflix.
+Our goal is to use the data obtained to create a movie classification system to predict ratings for movies based specific inputs using machine learning.

 ### Purpose
 We will clean and modify the Netflix movies data obtained from kaggle  in order to create a movie reccommendation system using machine learning.